tkoohi/QuickWorkflow/README.md

 == #QuickWorkflow ==
 =======

-A framework for optimization, repair and simplification of workflows
+A framework for optimization, repair and simplification of workflows need workflow analysis.
+Workflow analysis is the process of studying, understanding, and evaluating the sequence of tasks, activities, and interactions that make up a specific process and /or operation.

-QuickWorkflow-Java is an implementation of simplification of workflow in Java.
+QuickWorkflow-Java is an examplar implementation of simplification of workflow in Java.

 == Overview ==